plut/ConstructiveGeometry.jl/docs/src/transformations.md

 (either interactively with `GLMakie`, or as an image with `CairoMakie`).
 For SVG and STL output, all highlighted parts are ignored.

+Highlighted objects are preserved only by CSG operations and (invertible) affine transformations.
+For other transformations:
+ - convex hull and Minkowski sum are generally increasing transformations, and would cover highlighted parts anyway;
+ - projection, slicing and extrusion modify the dimension of object, making it impossible to preserve highlighted parts.

 ## Modifying meshing parameters
 ```@docs